Author

 Charles E. Grinnell

-Charles E. Grinnell was a nineteenth-century American theologian whose critical examination of religious extremism in *Fanaticism* contributed significantly to Protestant intellectual discourse on the boundaries between authentic faith and destructive zealotry.
-His work emerged during a period of American religious ferment marked by revivalism and sectarian proliferation, offering a measured theological perspective on the dangers of unchecked religious enthusiasm.
-Grinnell's scholarly interventions helped establish frameworks for distinguishing legitimate spiritual conviction from pathological religious expression within American theological thought.
+Charles E. Grinnell was a nineteenth-century American theologian whose critical examination of religious extremism in *Fanaticism* contributed significantly to contemporary debates about the boundaries between authentic faith and destructive zealotry.
+His work emerged during a period of intense denominational competition and revivalist fervor in the United States, offering a measured theological perspective on the psychological and social dimensions of religious excess.
+Grinnell's scholarly approach helped establish frameworks for distinguishing between legitimate spiritual conviction and pathological religious behavior that influenced subsequent American religious thought.

 Works in the Library